-I’ve had a few questions lately about how to get kids to read more and how to encourage more reading at home.
+I’ve had a few questions lately about how to encourage kids to read more at home and how to inspire a love of reading in children.
 I recently posted about how my oldest daughter set a goal to read 50 books this summer (she actually accomplished it in less than a month!), and it sparked a few conversations on the subject.

 We do love books in this house.
 My degree is in English, and I started collecting children’s books before my kids were even born.